harness/developer-hub/docs/continuous-delivery/gitops/create-cluster-with-iam.md

 ---
-title: Create a GitOps Cluster with IAM role
+title: Create a GitOps cluster with IAM role
 description: Create a Harness GitOps cluster in Amazon EKS and deploy applications to it using an IAM role.
 sidebar_position: 6
 ---

-This topic describes how to create a Harness GitOps cluster in Amazon EKS and deploy applications to it using an IAM role.
+This topic describes how to create a Harness GitOps cluster in Amazon EKS, and deploy applications to the cluster using an IAM role.

 ## What is an IAM role?